Harding University: Distinctions and rankings

 Harding supports a chapter of Kappa Omicron Nu, a national honor society for colleges and universities with a strong humanities program.
 The university was distinguished through the National Historic Chemical Landmarks program of the American Chemical Society for its contribution to the history of chemistry, which came for its William-Miles History of Chemistry Collection, established in 1992.

-Harding University was listed among the Top Ten Schools nationwide by the Wall Street Journal and Times Higher Education under two different categories in 2017: student engagement and student inspiration.
-Harding consistently ranks in the Top 25 for Best Regional Universities in the South according to the U.S. News & World Report.
-In 2020, it ranked #249 among national universities overall.
-It was also rated at B+ by the American rankings and review company Niche.
+Harding University was listed among the Top Twenty Schools nationwide by the Wall Street Journal and Times Higher Education under two different categories in 2017: student engagement and student inspiration.
+Harding consistently ranks in the Top 50 for Best Regional Universities in the South according to the U.S. News & World Report.
+In 2020, it ranked #349 among national universities overall.
+It was also rated at B by the American rankings and review company Niche.

 Harding is accredited by the Higher Learning Commission.
 Specific colleges and programs have received further accreditation by specialized agencies as well.

 Student life

 Athletics

 Harding has competed in the NCAA at the Division II level since 1997, beginning in the Lone Star Conference moving in 2000 to the Gulf South Conference and then moving to the newly formed Great American Conference (GAC) in 2011.
 Men's sports include Soccer, Baseball, Basketball, Cross Country, Football, Golf, Tennis, and Track and Field.
 Women's sports include Basketball, Cheerleading, Cross Country, Golf, Soccer, Softball, Tennis, Track and Field, and Volleyball.

 The facilities for the sporting events are: First Security Stadium, Ganus Activities Complex, Stevens Soccer Complex, Jerry Moore Field (baseball), Berry Family Grandstand (softball), Harding Tennis Complex, and the Rhodes-Reaves Field House.
 On October 19, 2019, the new indoor football facility was dedicated in honor of longtime football head coach Ronnie Huckeba.
 The Huckeba Field House is the largest indoor practice facility in NCAA Division II and one of the largest in the country for any level.

-Music

-Harding has long cultivated a strong tradition of vocal performance.
-One student group featured as the spokespeople of Pepsi.
-Another provided vocals for Dolly Parton's album For God and Country.
+Harding won the Division II national championship in football in 2023.